-Select Member 1 as shown on the preceding model image
+• Select Member 1 as shown on the preceding model image

-After a pause whilst design calculations are carried out, a member design report is generated with the Maximum Utilisation (U,max) summary displayed.
+After a pause whilst design calculations are carried out, a member design report is generated with the Maximum Utilisation (UtilMax) summary displayed.
 The status column on the left-hand side shows the maximum utilisation ratio for each design check made along the line.

-From the Design Check Summary report it can be seen that the maximum utilisation factor of 1.32695 is obtained from the Util(Fx_c,My,Mz,b) design check, which can be found at the bottom of the listing.
+From the Design Check Summary report it can be seen that by scrolling to the bottom of the report the maximum utilisation factor of 1.32749 is obtained from the Util(Fx_c,My,Mz,b) design check.